-Learn to teach five to 11-year-olds on this National College for Teaching and Leadership (NCTL)-accredited course.
+Learn to teach five to 11-year-olds on this Teaching Regulation Agency (TRA)-accredited course.
 You’ll address the challenges of teaching in multicultural and diverse environments, while your school placements will back this up with hands-on practical experience.
 With both a diverse teacher and student population, London is an ideal location if you want to teach in urban environments.

 Trainees of our PGCE Primary courses attain high results, with 95% achieving an Ofsted good or outstanding grade by the end of the course and 96% going on to obtain employment, often with one of their placement schools.

-This NCTL-accredited PGCE Primary course leads to Qualified Teacher Status and prepares you to teach five to 11-year-olds in a primary school environment.
+This Teaching Regulation Agency (TRA)-accredited PGCE Primary course leads to Qualified Teacher Status and prepares you to teach five to 11-year-olds in a primary school environment.
 You’ll also be able to work in an early years setting.

 The course structure gives you room to develop your classroom practice as well as examine the underlying principles and values around educational issues.